jeffreykegler/hoonlint/misc/whitespace.md

 The first element of a joined backdented hoon should be on the same line as the rune, separated by a gap.
-Subsequent elements of a joined backdented hoon should be separated by a newline-equivalent.
+Subsequent elements of a joined backdented hoon should be separated by a vertical gap.

-The first element of a joined backdented hoon should be separated from the rune by a newline-equivalent.
+The first element of a joined backdented hoon should be separated from the rune by a vertical gap.
-Subsequent elements of a joined backdented hoon should also be separated by a newline-equivalents.
+Subsequent elements of a joined backdented hoon should also be separated by a vertical gap.

 The last element of a backdented hoon should be aligned at the anchor column.
-All other elements of a backdented hoon should be aligned one stop more than element that follow them.
+Every other elements of a backdented hoon should be aligned one stop more than the element that follows it.

 This means that, in an *n*-element hoon, the first element should be indented `n-1` stops more than the anchor column;
 a second element should be indented `n-2` stops more than the anchor column;
 etc.

-### Running hoons
+# Running hoons

 A running element is more often called simply a **running**.
 (Currently all hoons contains at most one running.)